 Who we are

-We have eight trustees, supported by one full-time member of staff and a group of enthusiastic volunteers.
+We have eight trustees, one full-time member of staff and a group of enthusiastic volunteers.

 Elizabeth Grierson, Chair

 Liz came to York after studying History at University to work in the Marketing department of Rowntree Mackintosh where she was the brand manager of several brands including KitKat.
 After the takeover by Nestlé she ran the PR and Site Services departments which at the time included archives and the writing of the Rowntree History by LSE’s Business History Department.
 With this connection in mind she became the Nestlé representative on the Rowntree Society Board in 2005 after the departure of John Sunley, one of the founding members.
 She has remained on the board and on leaving Nestlé formed an Imagination Agency.
 She was appointed Chair in 2013.

 Richard studied Economics at the University of Hull and has an MBA from the University of Leeds.
 He has significant experience in senior commercial, sales, marketing and management positions in the UK and internationally.
 He was a Trustee of the Bowes Museum between 2000 and 2011, and is currently a trustee of York Museums Trust and York Theatre Royal.

 Janette is a bookseller who has an antiquarian bookshop on Bootham, with a focus on architecture, design, photography and landscape.
 She is a member of the Antiquarian Book Sellers Association and other national organisations, and she is involved in several heritage and arts projects based in York.
 She has worked in a professional capacity in conservation of designed landscapes for many years, and of specific relevance to the Rowntree legacy, has worked both at Rowntree Park and the Homestead Park to ensure their future conservation.